Angelina-Kochikov-QA/to-do-list/README.md

 ## Features

 - **Add Tasks:** Easily add new tasks to your to-do list.
-- **Mark as Completed:** Mark tasks as completed once finished.
 - **Delete Tasks:** Remove unwanted tasks from your list.
-- **Filter Tasks:** Filter tasks based on their completion status (All, Active, Completed).
-- **LocalStorage:** Utilizes local storage to persist tasks even after a page reload.
 - **Responsive Design:** Works seamlessly on various screen sizes.

 ## Installation